benshgh/cs160l-fall-2023/README.md

 # cs160l-fall-2023

-CS 160L class code repository for Fall 2023
+This repository contains the lab instructions for SDSU CS160L classes for Fall 2023